 dB Bistro Moderne

-Just two words -- “Daniel Boulud” -- should be enough for foodies craving creative French/American comfort cuisine to run, not walk, to this restaurant.
-If they can really Biscayne Boulevard Way.
-Don’t ask.)
-Downtown’s db is an absentee celeb chef outpost, but on-site kitchen wizard Jarrod Verbiak flawlessly executes dishes ranging from the original NYC db Bistro’s signature foie gras/short rib/black truffle-stuffed burger to local market-driven dishes like crusted pompano with garlic/parsley veloute. $$$-$$$$
+Just two words, “Daniel Boulud,” should be enough for foodies craving creative French/American comfort food to run, not walk, to this restaurant.
+Downtown’s db is indeed an absentee celeb chef outpost, but on-site kitchen wizard Matthieu Godard flawlessly executes dishes ranging from the original db Bistro’s signature foie gras/short rib/black truffle-stuffed burger to local market-driven dishes.
+Especially strong are seafood preparations, whether sauced with a refined choron or lustily garnished with Provencal accompaniments like tender sea scallops with chickpea panisse. $$$-$$$$ (PRB)

 Dolores, But You Can Call Me Lolita